• Nothing Found

-Used to hailing an Uber in seconds back home?
-In Rome, things are a bit different, but we’ve got you covered with everything you need to know about using Uber in Rome, including possible alternatives and the best choice for you, right here.
+The Uber you’re used to may be a little different in Rome, but we’ve got you covered with everything you need to know about using Uber in Rome, including possible alternatives and the best choice for you, right here.

 Is there Uber in Rome?

-Yes, Uber works in Rome.
-However, when the company launched in the city in 2014, the move sparked some controversy among local taxi drivers.
+Booking an Uber in Rome, Italy, works the same as it does in any other city, although vehicle choices are somewhat limited.
+When the company launched in Rome in 2014, the move sparked some controversy among local taxi drivers.

 As a result, Uber Rome’s operations are restricted.
-This means the popular ride-hailing app only offers limousine services, such as Uber Black, Uber Lux, and Uber Van.
+This means the popular ride-hailing app only offers premium services, such as Uber Black, Uber Lux, Uber Van, and Uber Green.
 Keep in mind that these services are pricier than the standard Uber services you’re probably used to in other cities.

-Uber Black: The most affordable option, providing groups of up to 4 with premium black cars.
+Uber Black and Black Saver: The most affordable option, providing groups of up to 4 with premium black cars that are no more than 5 years old.

 Uber Lux: A luxury vehicle service with top-rated drivers.